Exercise For Back Pain During Pregnancy

 - Bend your knees and round your back, tucking your chin toward your chest and your pelvis under

 Feel the stretch along the length of your spine.
-Hold and repeat as many times as you feel necessary.
+Hold and repeat as many times as you fell necessary.

 Lower Back Stretch